 - If your home is not well served by a landline or the cell phone coverage is poor, or if you want a backup to your landline service, you can opt for satellite service.
 You will need to spend some money buying the special hardware, and monthly fees are at least double what you will pay for a landline or cellphone internet coverage.

 How can I get satellite internet service in Mexico

 There are three companies in Mexico offering internet services via satellite.
 The newest is Starlink, who was granted a license to operate in Mexico in the summer of 2021.
 You can learn more about the services and compare package prices on their respective websites:

 - Starlink: The new, global, satellite internet system being rolled out by Elon Musk.
-The company has recently halved the monthly fee, bringing the cost into line with competitors, and offers free delivery of the hardware to your home that is designed for self-installation; the dish auto-configures itself and does not require a technician to visit.
+The company has recently halved the monthly fee, bringing the cost into line with competitors, and offers delivery of the hardware to your home that is designed for self-installation; the dish auto-configures itself and does not require a technician to visit.
 Starlink’s satellites are much closer to Earth, making the service more reliable, especially during wind and rain storms.

 - HughesNet Mexico: An established provider of high-speed internet services, the company is the currently the world’s largest and offers packages for home and businesses.
 A technician visits your home to install the dish.
 They offer a 30-day contract cancellation guarantee in the case that the service doesn’t work well in your area, but you must cancel in this time frame, or keep the year-long contract.

 - ViaSat Mexico: Offers high-speed internet services for home and businesses, and their service extends to WiFi on board some flights.